100percentBAKA/internship-prep/README.md

 # internship-prep

-documents my 1 week preparation for internship at Hashedin by Deloitte
+documents my preparation for internship at Hashedin by Deloitte